allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 I created these two simple functions mostly to focus on their return types; a `Task` must define an error type and a result type.
 For example, `fetchEvents` being an HTTP task, it will receive an `Http.Error` when the task fails, and a list of strings when the task succeeds.

-But dealing granularily with HTTP errors being out of scope of this already long blog post, and in order to keep things as less convoluted as possible, I'm gonna use `Task.mapError` to turn complex HTTP error objects into strings as well:
+But dealing granularily with HTTP errors being out of scope of this blog post, and in order to keep things as less convoluted as possible, I'm gonna use `Task.mapError` to turn complex HTTP errors into their string representations:

 ```haskell
 toHttpTask : Http.Request a -> Task String a